dddpaul/android-SimpleNetCat/README.md

 ### COMMENTS

-Simple NetCat will receive data from computer after terminating nc binary (with Ctrl-C).
+**This is important thing!** Simple NetCat will receive data from computer right after terminating nc binary (with Ctrl-C).

+We have a [simple solution for Windows users](https://github.com/dddpaul/go-netcat) now.
+You just can download binary from [Bintray](http://dl.bintray.com/dddpaul/generic/go-netcat/).

 Sincere gratitude for authors of these open-source software: